Pfeffer Mediæval

 Activating the “hist” feature for historical text layout generates a typeface that comes closer to the historic customs in writing Carolingian minuscule.
 The umlauts ä, ö and ü are replaced by ligatures like æ and œ, v is replaced by u and w by uu, i is replaced by ı and finally s by ſ.
 Punctuation is reduced to mid-dot (“·”), and all marks (or combinations of such) are replaced accordingly.
 The following example shall give a demonstration:

-In Order to make this feature available in Microsoft Word 2010 (which supports just a few OpenType features, including the stylistic sets), I’ve added a copy of this feature as stylistic set “ss05”.
+In order to make this feature available in Microsoft Word 2010 (which supports just a few OpenType features, including the stylistic sets), I’ve added a copy of this feature as stylistic set “ss05”.

 The “smcp” feature for small capitals is illustrated by the personal names in the following example: